 6. When you sign your receipt, add a little note.
 My notes usually go like this: "Thanks for the service.
 God bless you!"
 (I was delighted to learn recently that a guy I know has the same practice.)
 The person who waits on you may never see you again; but you can make a lasting impression by brightening their day, expressing appreciation, and helping to clean up the bad reputation some self-righteous prigs give Christianity, by writing a simple note like that.

-7. If you can't do these things sincerely, fake it.
+7. If you can't do these things sincerely, fake your sincerity.
 Who knows?
 You might actually come to like behaving in these ways.

 [Thanks to a Facebook friend for posting the Cooke article.]